drupal-graphql-compose/documentation/core/media.md

 - Next to the type you want to expose: Select `Edit`
 - Down the bottom select the `GraphQL` tab
 - Click `Enable GraphQL`

+## GraphQL Types

+Media entities are exposed to GraphQL with the interface `MediaInterface` and the union `MediaUnion`.

+Each media type is will have a schema type.
+For example, the `document` media type will be typed as `MediaDocument`.

+> Tip: Don't forget to enable the file, remote source or image fields within your Media type.